 Managing hospital discharge to supported housing schemes

-- Any individual moving into or returning to a supported living setting should self-isolate until 14 days have passed, even if they have tested negative.
+- As set out in the coronavirus adult social care action plan, any individual moving into a supported living setting should be supported as if they were possibly coronavirus-positive until a 10-day period has passed, even where they have tested negative for coronavirus.
+This should increase to 14 days based on a risk assessment if the setting is considered high risk.
+Providers will need to follow the relevant guidance for use of PPE for coronavirus-positive people during this period.
 The possibility of false negatives or the patient having only just contracted the virus means that housing providers should still exercise extreme caution.

 - Supported living environments should ensure that support plans are in place to maintain a supportive and planned transfer.
+If the PCR (swab) test has been performed in hospital but the result still awaited, the person may only be discharged if assurance has been gained that appropriate support plans are in place for the requirements of the isolation period to be met.
 Discuss support plans with the person being discharged, and where appropriate their family and care providers.
-Pay particular care to people with autism, learning disabilities, mental health problems, or dementia and their families understand, before the transfer happens.
+Pay particular care to people with autism, learning disabilities, mental needs problems, or dementia and their families understand, before the transfer happens.

 - Consider the needs of all residents in cases of people living in shared settings, in particular, the practical arrangements required to reduce the risk of infection.